tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 .. figure:: images/pep_flip_needed.jpg

 This is a perfect example of why it's important to visually inspect the model.
-Here we have no sidechain nor Ramachandran outliers, yet the conformation is unquestionably wrong.
+Here we have no sidechain nor Ramachandran outliers, yet the telltale paired red and green difference density blobs associated with the peptide oxygen and nitrogen say that this conformation is unquestionably wrong.
 Perhaps more concerning, in the original coordinates before energy minimisation in ISOLDE there was not even any sign of trouble in the difference density, and only a practised eye would notice the chemically-infeasible juxtaposition of the peptide hydrogen with those of Arg120 and Val121:

 .. figure:: images/pep_flip_needed_original_coords.jpg